MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 5. Click **OK** on the **Protection** blade, and then publish your changes.

-This label is available only in Outlook and is suitable when Exchange Online is configured for the new capabilities in Office 365 Message Encryption.
-Instruct users to select this label when they need to send a protected email to people using a Gmail account (or any other email account outside your organization)..

-Your users type the Gmail email address in the **To** box.
-Then, they select the label and the Do Not Forward option is automatically added to the email so that recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.

-### Example 2: Label that restricts read-only permission to all users in another organization, and supports immediate revocation
+### Example 2: Label that restricts read-only permission to all users in another organization, and that supports immediate revocation

+This label is suitable for sharing (read-only) very sensitive documents that always require an Internet connection to view it.
+If revoked, users will not be able to view the document the next time they try to open it.

 1. On the **Protection** blade, select **Azure (cloud key)**.

 2. Select **Set permissions**.

-3. Select **Add permissions**, .
+3. Select **Add permissions**.

 4. On the **Add permissions** blade, select **Enter details**.

 5. Enter the name of a domain from the other organization, for example, **fabrikam.com**.
 Then select **Add**.

-5. Ensure that **Viewer** is selected, and select **OK**.
+6. Ensure that **Viewer** is selected, and select **OK**.

-6. Back on the **Protection** blade, select **Never** for the **Allow offline access setting**, and select **OK**.
+7. Back on the **Protection** blade, select **Never** for the **Allow offline access setting**, and select **OK**.

-7. Click **OK** on the **Protection** blade, and then publish your changes.
+8. Click **OK** on the **Protection** blade, and then publish your changes.

-This label is suitable for sharing (read-only) very sensitive documents that always require an Internet connection to view it.
-If revoked, users will not be able to view the document the next time they try to open it.

 ### Example 3: Add external users to an existing label

+The new users that you add will be able open documents and emails that have already been protected with this label in additional to content that is newly protected with this label.
+The permissions that you grant these users can be different from the permissions that the existing users have.

 1. On the **Protection** blade, select **Azure (cloud key)**.